OpenRIAServices/Samples/WpfCore_AspNetCore/README.md

 The [Authorization middleware](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/introduction) should run before the DomainService is created so you will avoid any cost with creating the DomainService and it's dependencies, providing a much better protection against DOS.

 **IMPORANT**: error message on the client will be different and not as user friendly as if the `[RequiresAuthentication]` attribute is used.
-You might want to consider changing the HTTP status code to 403 instead of 404 for a better experience (https://learn.microsoft.com/en-us/aspnet/core/security/authorization/customizingauthorizationmiddlewareresponse)
+You might want to consider changing the HTTP status code to match 401 or similar instead of 404 (when it tries to redirect to missing "/Account/Login" endpoint)
 **Note**: If you need to selectivly only require authentication for some Submit operations (Insert, Update, Delete or Entity Action) then remember to use `[RequiresAuthentication]`

 **Require request to all DomainServices be authorized using default authorization policy**: